tdulcet/Distributed-Computing-Scripts/README.md

                         PRP proof certification work limit in percentage of CPU or GPU time, Default: 10%.
 Requires the --cert- work option.
-  --min-exp=MIN_EXP     Minimum exponent to get from PrimeNet (2 -
+  --min-exp=MIN_EXP     Minimum exponent to get from PrimeNet or TF1G (2 -
-                        999,999,999)
+                        9,999,999,999).
+TF1G assignments are supported by
+                        setting this flag to 1,000,000,000 or above.
-  --max-exp=MAX_EXP     Maximum exponent to get from PrimeNet (2 -
+  --max-exp=MAX_EXP     Maximum exponent to get from PrimeNet or TF1G (2 -
-                        999,999,999)
-  -g, --gpuowl, --prpll
+                        9,999,999,999)
+  --bit-min=BIT_MIN     Minimum bit level of TF1G assignments to fetch --bit-max=BIT_MAX     Maximum bit level of TF1G assignments to fetch -m, --mlucas          Get assignments for Mlucas.
-                        Get assignments for GpuOwl or PRPLL instead of Mlucas.
-                        PRPLL is not yet fully supported.
+  -g, --gpuowl          Get assignments for GpuOwl.
+PRPLL is not yet fully
+                        supported.
-  --cudalucas           Get assignments for CUDALucas instead of Mlucas.
+  --cudalucas           Get assignments for CUDALucas.
-  --mfaktc              Get assignments for mfaktc instead of Mlucas.
+  --mfaktc              Get assignments for mfaktc.
-  --mfakto              Get assignments for mfakto instead of Mlucas.
+  --mfakto              Get assignments for mfakto.
   --num-workers=NUM_WORKERS
                         Number of workers (CPU Cores/GPUs), Default: 1 -c CPU, --cpu-num=CPU
                         CPU core or GPU number to get assignments for,
                         Default: 0.
 Deprecated in favor of the --dir option.
   -n NUM_CACHE, --num-cache=NUM_CACHE
-                        Number of assignments to cache, Default: 0 (automatically incremented by 1 when doing manual testing).
+                        Number of assignments to cache, Default: 0.
 Deprecated in favor of the --days-work option.
   -W DAYS_OF_WORK, --days-work=DAYS_OF_WORK
                         Days of work to queue ((0-180] days), Default: 1 day for mfaktc/mfakto or 3 days otherwise.
 Increases